srackham/drake/README.md

 - Drake API debug messages will be emitted if the `DRAKE_DEBUG` shell environment variable is set.
-This can be useful when executing non-Drakefiles (in leiu of the Drake `--debug` command-line option).
+This can be useful when executing non-Drakefiles (in lieu of the Drake `--debug` command-line option).

 - By default Drake functions manifest errors by printing an error message and exiting with a non-zero exit code.
 You can change the